-What is a String Nut?
+What is A String Nut?

-It is located at the end of the instruments fingerboard, closest to the headstock.
+It is located at the end of the fingerboard, closest to the headstock.
 It marks one end of the vibrating length of the strings.
 (The saddle serves a similar function on the opposite end.)

-Nut Types and Materials
+Common String Nut Materials

-String Nuts are available in a variety of different forms and materials.
-The material this small piece is made from can have an outsized impact on the look and feel of an instrument.
-Even more importantly, its fit and adjustment has a crucial role in the guitars playability.
-String nuts often require adjustment or replacement due to wear and tear or player preference.
-Below are some of the common materials loosely grouped by their similarity of hardness and/or my perception of their workability.
+String Nuts are available in a variety of different materials.
+The material this small part is made from can have an outsized impact on am instruments look and feel of an instrument.

 Inexpensive instruments often come from the factory with a pre formed, molded plastic, nut.
 While these are functional and cheap to mass produce, they are also soft, sticky, prone to breaking, wear out quick, and do not produce the best tone.

 Gibson widely uses Corian nuts.
 They generally do not age in appearance and keep a white look throughout their life.
 Martin has used Micarta nuts and saddles on many of their instruments for decades.
 They are ivory colored in appearance.
-An upgraded type of plastic polymer sold by Graphtech under the brand name “Tusq” is widely used by Taylor Guitars as well as many other brands.
+An upgraded type of plastic polymer sold by Graphtech under the brand name “Tusq” has been widely used by Taylor Guitars as well as many other brands.

 For most of us, bone is the accepted benchmark material.
 It is widely available, works well, polishes up nice, and has a good hardness relative to its weight.
-Bone is typically available in two forms.
-Bleached bone looks more uniformly white as compared unbleached or “vintage” bone which has a more aged, dull yellow, appearance.
+Bone is typically available in two styles: Bleached bone looks more uniformly white as compared unbleached or “vintage” bone which has a more aged, dull yellow, appearance.

 Brass nuts are known for their brightness.
-They were popular for a time in the 70’s and 80’s and I still get asked to make one from time to time.
+They were popular for a time in the 70’s and 80’s and are still used on occasion.
 Mother of pearl is occasionally seen on high end banjos.
 Buffalo horn, nylon, ebony, etc. have all also been used to lesser extent.

 What Nut Material Sounds The Best?